cadet/CADET-SMB/README.md

 ![](https://github.com/modsim/CADET-SMB/blob/Operator-splitting/doc/flow_pattern.JPG)

-*The outlet of the cell 1 in previous columns should be transferred immediately to inlet of the cell 1 in latter columns*
+*The outlet of the cell 1 in previous columns should be transferred immediately to the inlet of the cell 1 in latter columns*

 # Detailed feature list
 * Binary separation is available using four-zone scheme;

 ![](https://github.com/modsim/CADET-SMB/blob/master/doc/scheme_binary.JPG)